emmemeno/sirken-bot/readme.md

 ```
   [!help]         - Show the help
   [!get]          - Show the status of a Merb
-  [!list]         - Spam the list of active Merbs
-  [!windows]      - Show the list of only Merbs in window
   [!tod]          - Update the ToD of a Merb
   [!pop]          - A Merb is popped
   [!earthquake]   - omg omg omg (be careful, will reset all pop date/time!)
   [!watch]        - Keep an eye on your merbs
   [!merbs]        - List name and aliases of supported Merbs
-  [!tags]         - List all tags
   [!about]        - About Sirken Bot
 ```